uber/NullAway/README.md

 }
 ```

 Let's walk through this script step by step.
 The `buildscript` section of the script adds the Maven repository for Gradle plugins.
-The `plugins` section pulls in the [Gradle Error Prone plugin](https://github.com/tbroyer/gradle-errorprone-plugin) for Error Prone integration, and the [Gradle APT plugin](https://github.com/tbroyer/gradle-apt-plugin) to ease specification of annotation processor dependencies for a build.
-We need the latter since Error Prone loads plugin checkers from the annotation processor path.
+The `plugins` section pulls in the [Gradle Error Prone plugin](https://github.com/tbroyer/gradle-errorprone-plugin) for Error Prone integration.
 If you are using the older `apply plugin` syntax instead of a `plugins` block, the following is equivalent:
 ```gradle
 buildscript {
   repositories {